 Many companies are already comfortable relying on machine learning to boost business data analysis or sales workflows.
 For instance, as part of their CRM, or their cybersecurity defenses.

-A 2021 study by Algorithmia found that 46% of enterprises are using artificial intelligence and machine learning to combat fraud.
+A 2021 study by Algorithmia found that 46% of enterprises are using AI and machine learning to combat fraud.
 Other top use-cases include customer experience and process automationii.

 We can also use machine learning to quickly generate insights from other enterprise datasets.